 It's revealed in Bowman's solo ending that the text is a myth about an 'ancient paradise' called Nede.

 In the original Star Ocean it's strongly implied that Marvel is actually Ioshua's missing sister, and you later find said sister's body in seeming suspended animation — in fact, one of the big clues to Marvel's identity is how strongly she reacts to this discovery.
 However, there is no way to actually confirm that Marvel is said sister or restore her to her original body, so nothing ever comes of it.
-This was finally addressed in the PSP remake.
+This was one of the consequences of half the game being Dummied Out because of space constraints and was finally addressed in the PSP remake.

 The Sims had a lot of these.
 Sims 2 had Bella Goth, who was later lampshaded.
 She slept with her daughter's fiancée and ran away because she was ashamed, according to EA.
 She seemed like such a big character in the original game (and seems to be a mascot, of sorts, too).
 A more prominent example, from Sims 2 DS, is Mayor Honest Jackson.
 After Ava waltzes into the hotel, he completely disappears.
 He still calls your character with requests and romantic options, though, most of which cannot be fulfilled because he's not there.

 Discussed in Metal Gear Solid: Peace Walker.
 Big Boss rides into the Costa Rican cloud forest on a mule, but encounters enemies who spook the mule and he runs away.
 While most of your support team is focused on the mission, the younger two, Paz and Chico, are more concerned with what happened to the mule.
 (It doesn't show up again.)

 A really bad case of this happens in Scrapland.
 Through the game, three important city officials are murdered and have their "matrix" (which allow them to be resurrected) stolen, effectively removing them from existence, the goal of the protagonist is to investigate the case and find out who's responsible.
 However, even after you find and defeat the guy responsible for the plan, what happened to the victims's matrix isn't addressed in any way.